 Change the Way You Look at Your Job

-An employee looks at a job at hand like a task to be completed.
+An employee looks at the job at hand like a task to be completed.
 Rather than use this approach, look at the tasks assigned to you as if you were the business owner.
 This will immediately broaden your vision and your plans will align perfectly with the business’s mission.

 If you look at the job as an employee, you will wait around for your boss to assign you work.
-A change of perspective can do wonders on how you approach a task and look beyond a simple task completion.
+A change of perspective can do wonders on how you approach a task and look beyond simple task completion.

 Your response will be less reactive and more proactive.
 You will be thrilled to be doing something for the success of the company.
 What does it do to elevate your image in the eyes of your boss?
 Wonders, no doubt.

 Your boss is being assigned tasks from their boss.
 Remember that they have targets to achieve which they do through you.
 Look at the job at hand from your boss’s perspective and then work around those lines.

 Consider what they want to achieve and become their team member instead.
 This will elevate your position in the eyes of your boss when they know that you care about their targets as much as your own.

 This approach, however, should be dealt with carefully.
 Your boss should not get the feeling that you are trying to take their position instead.

 This approach also depends largely on how your boss is.
 If he/she has leadership qualities, you will learn a lot.
 A difficult boss is tough to work with and will need a careful approach entirely.